karascr/Python-PyQt5-web-browser/README.md

 A web browser coded with PyQt5 for my school project PyQt5 library used in this project.
 For viewing web sites, QtWebEngineWidgets form PyQt5 is used .
+SQLite is used for storing history list in database, you can use DB Browser for SQLite (free) program for displaying database.
+[Download link](https://sqlitebrowser.org/dl/)
 ## .py files
 ### webBrowser.py
 webBrowser.py is main code that contains web browser window.